Training - Fire Team Leader Scenario: Break Contact

 This scenario is designed for BLUFOR to be on a patrol or generally traveling towards a position, when ambushed by OPFOR.
 They should react to contact, break contact, and retreat to the safe zone objective point, while dealing with casualty under fire if team members are hit by OPFOR.

-- BLUFOR has 20-minute time limit to reach the safe point with all of their team members
+- BLUFOR has 20-minute time limit to reach the safe point with all of their team members (play by ear, if the mission is going well then let the time go)

 - BLUFOR has limited ammo (mid-cap mags loaded with close to 30 BBs, with maximum 210 BBs per player, to simulate combat loadout and force reloads)